badgersteve16/Loan_Project/README.md

-Markdown file which contained an analysis for loan predictions from example open source dataset.
+An analysis for predicting loan defaults from an open-source dataset on Kaggle, source code, dataset, and project report included in repo.